The Glasgow Subway

 Kelvinhall

 Hidden amongst the shops on busy Dumbarton Road, near the junction with Byres Road.
-As the name suggests, it is near the Kelvin Hall which houses an indoor sports arena and a museum of transport.
+As the name suggests, it is near the Kelvin Hall which houses an indoor sports arena.
 Kelvingrove Museum and Art Gallery is also served by this station.

 NS5666 : Glasgow subway exhibit by Thomas Nugent NS5666 : Kelvin Street by Thomas Nugent